Bordeaux is one of the most interesting places to visit in Europe, but it isn’t exactly a budget-friendly destination.

 You will find that central Bordeaux is quite small and walkable.
 If you like to walk, you may not need to get a multi-day pass or a bunch of transit tickets.
 You can also move around by bike or electric scooter.

-To give you an idea, the center of Bordeaux is around the Grand Theatre area and anywhere along the river between the neighborhoods of St. Michel and Chartrons.
+To give you an idea, the center of Bordeaux is around the Grand Theatre area and anywhere along the river between the neighbourhoods of St. Michel and Chartrons.

 For convenient budget accommodations check out these areas of Bordeaux close to the city center: